Sampanna/assignment/src/readme/readme.md

 ### Assumptions

 1. Mini Kube is already set up and started.
 If not, one can use https://kubernetes.io/docs/tutorials/hello-minikube/ launching the terminal from the page
+1. kubectl is installed; min version 1.20.4
-2. Docker is installed, the deamon is up and running.
+1. Docker is installed, the deamon is up and running.
-3. Git is enabled; if not one can use the source code attached.
+1. Git is enabled; if not one can use the source code attached.
-4. Use Python image of your choice.
+1. Use Python image of your choice.
-5. Use web server framework of your choice.
+1. Use web server framework of your choice.

 ---
 **NOTE**